MalakhFuller/7-VM-Home-SOC-Lab/README.md

 ## What's next

-The instrument is built and verified, and the attacks have begun.
-Kerberoasting (above) is the first technique run through it end to end; password spraying and lateral movement are next, each ending in custom detection rules written in both SIEMs, and building toward a full purple-team capstone with a real incident report.
+The instrument is built and verified, and the attacks are underway.
+Password spraying and Kerberoasting (above) are both run through it end to end — each ending in custom detection rules written in both SIEMs, including the contrast between a loud attack and a patient one.
+Lateral movement is next, building toward a full purple-team capstone with a real incident report.

 That's where this lab stops being a thing I built and starts being a thing I can defend — attack by attack, detection by detection.